 - omega-3 or omega-6 fatty acids

-The researchers were unable to find an association between any of these dietary components and MC.
+The researchers could not find an association between these dietary components and MC.

 There are currently no dietary guidelines for people with MC.
-However, despite limited research into the topic, there is some interest in the use of probiotics.
+However, despite limited research into the topic, there is some interest in using probiotics.

 However, there is only limited evidence that probiotics or other foods that increase beneficial gut bacteria may help treat MC.
 More research into probiotics is necessary to confirm their effectiveness for people with this condition.

-People with MC should talk to their doctor before trying probiotics.
+Always talk with a doctor before trying probiotics.

-It is important that people drink plenty of water or other liquids during episodes of MC.
-The body loses fluids during bouts of diarrhea, which can lead to dehydration.
+Drinking plenty of water or other liquids during episodes of MC is essential.
+The body loses fluids during episodes of diarrhea, which can lead to dehydration.
 Drinking enough water is also essential for many bodily functions, including digestive processes.

 Foods and drinks that contain caffeine can include: